coinwink/Coinwink/README.md

 # Coinwink

 Coinwink is an automated web application for creating and sending crypto-currency (Bitcoin, Ethereum...) price alerts via e-mail.
-It can run on a standard shared web hosting server.
+It can run on a standard shared hosting server.

 The application gets price and coin data from [coinmarketcap.com](http://coinmarketcap.com/) API.